Gangs launch large-scale attack in Haiti's central region as hundreds flee gunfire and burning homes

 “Give me the guns!
 I'm going to fight the gangs!” said Réné Charles, who survived the attack.
 “We've got to stand up and fight!”

-The attacks began late Friday and late Saturday, with gang members broadcasting them live on social media.
+The attacks in central Haiti began late Friday and late Saturday, with gang members broadcasting them live on social media.

 The attacks were blamed on the Gran Grif gang, which operates in the area and was responsible for an attack on Pont-Sondé in October 2024 that killed at least 100 people, one of the biggest massacres in Haiti’s recent history.